Neon Trees

-Neon Trees is an American rock band from Provo, Utah.
-The band received nationwide exposure in late 2008 when they opened several North American tour dates for the band The Killers.
+Neon Trees are an American rock band founded in Provo, Utah.
+The band received nationwide exposure in late 2008 when they opened several North American tour dates for the band the Killers.
 Not long after, the band was signed by Mercury Records.
 Their first single, "Animal", climbed to No. 13 on the Billboard Hot 100 and No. 1 on the Alternative Songs chart.

-Since their formation, Neon Trees has released four studio albums: Habits (2010), Picture Show (2012), Pop Psychology (2014), and I Can Feel You Forgetting Me (2020).
-The band has also released three EPs and eighteen singles.
+Since their formation, Neon Trees has released five studio albums: Habits (2010), Picture Show (2012), Pop Psychology (2014), I Can Feel You Forgetting Me (2020), and Sink Your Teeth (2024).
+The band has also released eight EPs (two exclusive to iTunes) and fourteen singles.

 History

+Early years (2005–2010)

 Formed initially by childhood friends Tyler Glenn (vocals, keyboards) and Chris Allen (guitar, vocals) who both grew up in Murrieta, California, the band made its first home in Provo after Glenn and Allen moved there from Southern California, eventually adding Branden Campbell (bass guitar, vocals) and Elaine Bradley (drums, percussion, vocals) to the lineup.
-David Charles also plays with the band as touring guitarist.
+David Charles plays with the band as touring guitarist.

 They first started playing under the name Neon Trees in late 2005 with five original members, Tyler Glenn and Chris Allen from California, and three veterans of the Utah music scene, bass player Mike Liechty, drummer Jason Gibbons and keyboardist Nathan Evans.
 The band's name originates from the lighted trees on the In-N-Out Burger signs, which inspired Tyler Glenn.
 In a strange coincidence, it was later learned that Branden Campbell's father, Steve Campbell, installed the exact Neon Trees in the In-N-Out that inspired Glenn while working for a sign company out of Las Vegas.

 They released an EP, Becoming Different People, in 2006 during the time of their first tour through California.
 The EP featured promising songs like "Phones", "Sister Stereo", "Up Against the Glass".
 They also recorded other unreleased tracks during the "Treehouse Sessions" in 2006.

 The band's lineup soon narrowed down to four members with Branden Campbell and Elaine Bradley joining the group on bass and drums, respectively.
+Touring musician Bruce Rubenson on keyboards and drums joined in.
 Shortly thereafter, The Killers' drummer, Ronnie Vannucci Jr., went to watch the band play at a small club in Las Vegas as he had been in a Ska band called "Attaboy Skip" with Neon Trees bassist Branden Campbell prior to joining The Killers.
 Ronnie was impressed, and as a result they were chosen to open for The Killers for a string of dates on their 2008 North American tour.
 Vannucci later helped the band sign to major label Mercury Records, which was announced in late 2008.
 Additionally, the group was voted Band of the Year in 2009 by City Weekly, a popular Salt Lake City publication.